burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Downsides of Interpretable Languages

-1. The interpreter parses the program's text line by line (that represented or in text form or extremely high-level instructions), which is highly inefficient.
-As a consequence, Interpretable languages provide algorithms that are up to 50'000 times slower in computing than highly optimized C/C++/ASM code.
+1. The interpreter parses the program's text (source code) line by line (that represented or in text form or extremely high-level instructions), which is highly inefficient.
+As a consequence, Interpretable languages provide algorithms that can be even up to 50'000 times slower in computing than highly optimized C/C++/ASM code.

 For a concrete example, please look at Lecture 1 from [6-172.
 Performance Engineering of Software Systems at MIT](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/) with Prof. [Charles E. Leiserson](https://people.csail.mit.edu/cel/).
 The overview of that course is also available here [About Performance Engineering course 6.172 at MIT](https://burlachenkok.github.io/About-Compute-Performance-Optimization-at-MIT/).